webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

         );
 ```

-And then instead of returning just a `vec4f` for position we declare an instance
+And then instead of returning just a `vec4f` for position, we declare an instance
 of the structure, fill it out, and return it

 ```wgsl